Best Ama Dablam Operators 2026: 10 Commercial Operators Compared

 - Some operators specify rock climbing grades up to 5.9–5.10

-- Island Peak (6,189m) — Khumbu region, popular Everest preparation peak with technical sections
+- Island Peak (6,189m) — Khumbu, popular Everest-prep peak with technical sections

 - Chulu West (6,419m) — Annapurna region, technical 6000m with mixed terrain

-- Aconcagua (6,961m) — non-technical altitude experience; useful for altitude tolerance but doesn’t develop technical skills
+- Aconcagua (6,961m) — non-technical altitude experience; builds tolerance but not technical skills

 - Mont Blanc (4,810m) — alpine technical experience at lower altitude